vipulnaik/working-drafts/lesswrong/aligning-my-web-server-with-devops-practices-part-2-security.md

-Limiting database permissions as discussed in an earlier section, to only allow read permissions unless otherwise needed, can limit the damage here: if the user running the SQL commands only has ready permissions, the user can't do much damage even if it gets SQL-injected.
+Limiting database permissions as discussed in an earlier section, to only allow read permissions unless otherwise needed, can limit the damage here: if the user running the SQL commands only has read permissions, the user can't do much damage even if it gets SQL-injected.
 However, some kinds of sites require write permissions to be available to the SQL user.
 So having a way to query that doesn't